 Sometimes, sometime, and some time are very different words so you need to be careful when you use them.
 These are words that even native speakers get confused with!

 Sometimes is an adverb of frequency.
+Use sometimes to talk about how often you do something.
 Think of it as halfway between never and always.

 Sometimes I am so tired I can’t get out of bed!